MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8452.md

 The error naturally occurs when the replication topology in an Active Directory forest is being modified by:

-- New partitions being added or removed from the forest (the promotion or demotion of the first/last DC in a domain, or the addition/removal of an application partition including default DNS application partitions).
+- New partitions being added or removed from the forest.
+For example, the promotion or demotion of the first/last DC in a domain.
+Or the addition/removal of an application partition including default DNS application partitions.
 - The addition or removal of directory partitions on existing DCs (that is, the promotion/demotion of global catalog or addition/removal of an application partition).
 - Changes in replication topology or settings: